martudev/create-advanced-template/README.md

 #### `create-advanced-template template-example-name`

 This command would create an app using the template we provide.
-In our case, our template would be `template-example-name`. **It is important that the template name must exist in the organization `@react-template`**
+In our case, our template would be `template-example-name`. **It is important that the template name must exist in the organization `@react-templating`**.
+If you want to create you're own template see [How to create my own template](#how-to-create-my-own-template)

 ---

 #### `create-advanced-template https://github.com/user/template-name.git`

-This command would create an app using the template we provide but with the difference that said template **does not need to be in the organization @react-template**
+This command would create an app using the template we provide but with the difference that said template **does not need to be in the organization @react-templating**

 ---